• Skip to main content

 There are two additional items in the form of a reset push button, a buzzer, and an LED which become the external protruding parts of the PCB.

-In the following section we will learn how the above set up works in conjunction with the warning buzzer circuit, inside the enclosure.
+In the following section I have explained how the above set up works in conjunction with the warning buzzer circuit, inside the enclosure.

 How it Works